 “As people get older and their bodies decline in function, physical activity helps to slow that decline,” says Dr Nick Cavill, a health-promotion consultant.
 “It’s important they remain active or even increase their activity as they get older.”

 Staying active in later life can come with its difficulties, but the value of this to your later health is undeniable.
 Exercise can contribute to a reduced risk of developing a variety of health conditions such as heart disease and dementia.
 Physical activity can also help to reduce the risk of falls, as it improves muscle strength, balance and coordination – as well as maintains bone health and preserves physical fitness.
 Introducing physical activity into your day can be as simple as stretching, taking a walk through a park or swimming.
 According to the NHS, these types of low-level exercise can all help to manage or lower your risk of developing ‘disease, stroke, type 2 diabetes, some cancers, depression and dementia’.
-The UK’s physical activity guidelines recommend that older adults participate in at least 150 minutes a week of moderate-intensity activity.
+The UK’s physical activity guidelines recommend that adults participate in at least 150 minutes a week of moderate-intensity activity.
 This equates to approximately 30 minutes a day, 5 days a week.

 Not only is exercise important for your physical health and mobility, but also for your mental health.
 Exercise is proven to increase your mood, self-esteem and self-confidence; help to relieve stress and feel more relaxed, and provides you with a sense of achievement.
 According to an expert working group paper from the University of Bristol: “Physical activity has been identified as one of the key factors in promoting and enhancing overall and health-related quality of life for older people”.